Special Natural Short-Grain Rice from Toyooka, Japan

 Stork Natural Koshihikari Rice from Toyooka, Japan

-New Crop Special Natural Rice from Toyooka, Japan, The City Where the Storks Fly
+Special Natural Rice from Toyooka, Japan, The City Where the Storks Fly

 Toyooka City is striving for an ecologically harmonious future where storks and people can live together.

 The goal of Stork Natural Rice is to help support as many living organisms in the rice paddies as possible.
-The organisms in our, help farmers by acting as natural pesticides and fertilizers of sorts.
+The organisms in turn, help farmers by acting as natural pesticides and fertilizers of sorts.